Wildlife at Arenas Negra

 The beach below is a sea turtle nursery.

-The yellow tape means life inside.
+What the yellow tape means

 The nests are fragile and the hatchlings' survival depends on people leaving them completely undisturbed.
 Please give them wide berth, keep the area dark at night, and resist every instinct to peek underneath.